OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 position: 200
 ---

 Octopus uses metadata that can tell you how a package was built and what went into the package.
-This metadata includes work-items which represent the bugs and enhancements that go into new builds of your software.
+This metadata includes work items which represent the bugs and enhancements that go into new builds of your software.

-When configured, your build server parses commit messages looking for references to work-items.
-Information about these work-items is then passed through the CI/CD pipeline and included in the release and deployment details.
+When configured, your build server parses commit messages looking for references to work items.
+Information about these work items is then passed through the CI/CD pipeline and included in the release and deployment details.

 This section explains how to configure Octopus to integrate your build server with these features.